Terms of Service

 Medchat acknowledges that certain Customer Data may also be considered PHI.
 As used herein, "PHI" means protected health information as defined under the Health Insurance Portability and Accountability Act of 1996, the Health Information Technology for Economic and Clinical Health Act (commonly referred to as the "HITECH Act"), and the regulations promulgated under the foregoing from time to time by the United States Department of Health and Human Services (collectively, as amended from time to time, "HIPAA").

-When you register to use the Services, you automatically enter into the business associate agreement (“BAA”) attached hereto as Exhibit A with Medchat.
+When you access or use the Services, you automatically enter into the business associate agreement ("BAA") attached hereto as Exhibit A with Medchat.
 In the event of any conflict between these Terms and the BAA as to any PHI, the terms of the BAA shall control.

-Medchat may, in its sole discretion, temporarily or permanently suspend your access to the Services or Website without prior notice if: (a) payments related to your account are more than 30 days past due; (b) your use (or the use of your Authorized Users or Patients) violates these Terms; or (c) your use of the Website or Services subjects Medchat or its other customers to a heightened risk of breach of its security.
+Medchat may, in its sole discretion, temporarily or permanently suspend your access to the Services or Website without prior notice if: (a) payments related to your account are more than 30 days past due; (b) your use (or your Users' use) of the Website or Services violates these Terms; or (c) your use of the Website or Services subjects Medchat or its other customers to a heightened risk of breach of its security.

-THE WEBSITE AND SERVICES ARE PROVIDED “AS IS”.
-EXCEPT AS EXPRESSLY PROVIDED HEREIN AND TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, MEDCHAT AND ITS SUPPLIERS AND LICENSORS MAKE NO WARRANTIES OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, AND SPECIFICALLY DISCLAIM ALL IMPLIED WARRANTIES, INCLUDING ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE WITH RESPECT TO THE SERVICES AND/OR WEBSITE.
-NEITHER MEDCHAT NOR ITS SUPPLIERS AND LICENSORS WARRANTS THAT THE SERVICES OR WEBSITE WILL BE ERROR FREE OR UNINTERRUPTED.
+THE WEBSITE AND SERVICES ARE PROVIDED "AS IS".
+EXCEPT AS EXPRESSLY PROVIDED HEREIN AND TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, MEDCHAT AND ITS SUPPLIERS AND LICENSORS (INCLUDING PROVIDERS OF THIRD PARTY SERVICES) MAKE NO WARRANTIES OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, AND SPECIFICALLY DISCLAIM ALL IMPLIED WARRANTIES, INCLUDING ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE WITH RESPECT TO THE SERVICES AND/OR WEBSITE.
+NEITHER MEDCHAT NOR ITS SUPPLIERS AND LICENSORS (INCLUDING PROVIDERS OF THIRD PARTY SERVICES) WARRANT THAT THE SERVICES OR WEBSITE WILL BE ERROR FREE OR UNINTERRUPTED.

-You agree to defend, indemnify and hold Medchat and its employees, agents, and subcontractors harmless from and against any and all claims, damages, costs and expenses, including reasonable attorney’s fees, arising from or related to: (a) your use of the Website and Services; (b) a breach of these Terms by you and/or any Authorized User or Patient; (c) allegations that your Customer Data infringes, violates, or misappropriates the rights of, or has caused harm to, a third party; or (d) any tortious act or omission of any Authorized User in the provision of care to a Patient while using the Services.
+You agree to defend, indemnify and hold Medchat and its employees, officers, directors, agents, and any provider of Third Party Services harmless from and against any and all Claims, damages, costs and expenses, including reasonable attorney's fees, arising from or related to: (a) your use of the Website and Services; (b) a breach of these Terms by you and/or any User; (c) allegations that your Customer Data infringes, violates, or misappropriates the rights of, or has caused harm to, a third party; or (d) any tortious act or omission of you or any Authorized Personnel in the provision of care to an End User while using the Services.

-TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL MEDCHAT HAVE ANY LIABILITY FOR ANY INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES, HOWEVER CAUSED, OR FOR ANY LOST PROFITS, LOSS OF USE, COST OF DATA RECONSTRUCTION, COST OR PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, WHETHER IN CONTRACT, TORT OR OTHERWISE, ARISING OUT OF, OR IN ANY WAY CONNECTED WITH THE WEBSITE OR SERVICES, INCLUDING BUT NOT LIMITED TO THE USE OR INABILITY TO USE THE SERVICES OR WEBSITE, ANY INTERRUPTION, INACCURACY, ERROR OR OMISSION, EVEN IF MEDCHAT OR MEDCHAT’S LICENSORS OR SUBCONTRACTORS HAVE BEEN PREVIOUSLY ADVISED OF THE POSSIBILITY OF SUCH LOSS OR DAMAGES.
+TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL MEDCHAT OR ANY PROVIDER OF THIRD PARTY SERVICES HAVE ANY LIABILITY FOR ANY INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES, HOWEVER CAUSED, OR FOR ANY LOST PROFITS, LOSS OF USE, COST OF DATA RECONSTRUCTION, COST OR PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, WHETHER IN CONTRACT, TORT OR OTHERWISE, ARISING OUT OF, OR IN ANY WAY CONNECTED WITH THE WEBSITE OR SERVICES, INCLUDING BUT NOT LIMITED TO THE USE OR INABILITY TO USE THE SERVICES OR WEBSITE, ANY INTERRUPTION, INACCURACY, ERROR OR OMISSION, EVEN IF MEDCHAT OR MEDCHAT'S LICENSORS OR SUBCONTRACTORS HAVE BEEN PREVIOUSLY ADVISED OF THE POSSIBILITY OF SUCH LOSS OR DAMAGES.

-TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT WILL MEDCHAT’S LIABILITY FOR ANY AND ALL OF YOUR CLAIMS AGAINST MEDCHAT, ITS SUPPLIERS AND ITS LICENSORS ARISING OUT OF OR RELATED TO THE USE OF THE WEBSITE, SERVICES, OR THE CONTENTS THEREOF EXCEED THE AMOUNTS ACTUALLY PAID BY YOU TO MEDCHAT DURING THE 3-MONTH PERIOD IMMEDIATELY PRECEDING THE OCCURRENCE OF THE EVENTS GIVING RISE TO THE CLAIM.
+TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT WILL MEDCHAT'S LIABILITY, OR THE LIABILITY OF ANY PROVIDER OF THIRD PARTY SERVICES, FOR ANY AND ALL OF YOUR CLAIMS ARISING OUT OF OR RELATED TO THESE TERMS OR YOUR USE OF THE WEBSITE, SERVICES, OR THE CONTENTS THEREOF EXCEED THE AMOUNTS ACTUALLY PAID BY YOU TO MEDCHAT DURING THE 3-MONTH PERIOD IMMEDIATELY PRECEDING THE OCCURRENCE OF THE EVENTS GIVING RISE TO THE CLAIM.

-You agree that Medchat may reference you as a client of Medchat’s products and services in any of our advertising and promotion.
+You agree that Medchat may reference you as a customer of Medchat's products and services.
+Any other use of your name, logo or trademarks by Medchat will require your prior written approval.

 You agree that the laws of the State of North Carolina, without regard to principles of conflicts of laws, will govern these Terms and any dispute of any sort that might arise between you and Medchat.
-You agree that the exclusive jurisdiction (personal and, as allowed, subject matter) and venue for any action relating to these Terms shall be the Federal District Court for the Western District of North Carolina, Charlotte Division, or state court in Charlotte, North Carolina, and you hereby consent to such jurisdiction and venue.
+You agree that the exclusive jurisdiction (personal and, as allowed, subject matter) and venue for any action relating to these Terms shall be the state or federal course located in Charlotte, North Carolina, and you hereby consent to such jurisdiction and venue.

 If any provision of these Terms is found to be void or unenforceable the remainder of these Terms shall not be affected and the parties hereby agree that they will replace any such void or unenforceable provision with a new provision that achieves substantially the same practical or economic effect and which is valid and enforceable.

 These Terms constitute the entire agreement between you and Medchat.
-We reserve the right to change these Terms from time to time without notice.
-When we do, we will also revise the “last updated” date located at the top of these Terms.
-Your continued use of the Services after such posting will constitute acceptance by you of such amendments.
+We reserve the right to change, add to or otherwise update these Terms from time to time upon reasonable notice to you.
+When we do, we will also revise the "last updated" date located at the top of these Terms.
+Your continued use of the Website and/or Services after such posting will constitute acceptance by you of such changes, additions or other updates.

-All use of the Services is subject to this Business Associate Agreement (“BAA”), which is entered into by Customer (the “Covered Entity”) and Medchat, LLC (the “Business Associate”).
+All use of the Services is subject to this Business Associate Agreement ("BAA"), which is entered into by you (the "Covered Entity") and Medchat (the "Business Associate").

 Except as otherwise defined herein, any and all capitalized terms in this BAA shall have the definitions set forth by HIPAA.
 For purposes of this BAA, the term "Protected Health Information" shall have the same meaning as that term is defined at 45 C.F.R. § 160.103, limited to the information received, maintained, transmitted or created by the Business Associate from or on behalf of the Covered Entity.
 In the event of an inconsistency between the provisions of this BAA and mandatory provisions of HIPAA, HIPAA shall control.
 Where provisions of this BAA are different from those mandated by HIPAA, but are nonetheless permitted by HIPAA, the provisions of this BAA shall control.